 Semmes, which was incorporated in 2010, only has a bit more than half the population of the current unincorporated area.
 Carl said he’s heard from some business owners who have considered the idea, though he isn’t sure what appetite there may be for incorporation among residents at large.

 For Mobile, expanding westward is the only real option for annexation, but even if the residents voted in favor, the Mobile City Council would have to approve it.
-That could turn into a seperate political issue of its own, as annexation of West Mobile has been a contentious subject between mayoral administrations and city councilors in years past.
+That could turn into a separate political issue of its own, as annexation of West Mobile has been a contentious subject between mayoral administrations and city councilors in years past.

 Carl, who lives in the Seven Hills Fire District, said the volunteer department is “second to none.”
 However, to maintain its ISO rating, he said the department would likely have to build an additional fire station closer to Schillinger Road if it took over fire services in the area.